 4. Build a strong rapport

-Open conversations only occur when both parties are comfortable with being honest to one another.
+Open conversations only occur when both parties are comfortable with being honest with one another.
 This comes from a strong rapport between employee and manager.
 Treat evaluations as friendly discussions, and encourage an open dialogue.
 Holding regular, weekly check-ins will help create this honest rapport, which will lead to more honest and valuable two-way feedback.
+Remember, an employee evaluation shouldn’t be a monologue.

 5. Ask specific questions